User Guide

 Quick start

-1. Ensure you have Java 11 installed in your computer (it should be your default Java version).
+11installed in your computer (it should be your default Java version). -

 Features

-:bulb: Tip: If you are not sure what specific parameter to supply for any of the required fields, supply an estimate or random value as place holder.
+Tip: If you are not sure what specific parameter to supply for any of the required fields, supply an estimate or random value as place holder. -

 General